General

 Modern supply chain systems do three things simultaneously.
 They detect issues, predict potential disruptions, and recommend or execute corrective actions.

-According to Tive’s State of Visibility 2025 report, 37% of companies completely lose track of their shipments once they are in transit
+According to Tive’s State of Visibility 2025 report, 37% of companies completely lose track of their shipments once they are in transit.

 For example, when a delivery is at risk of delay, systems can identify the deviation in real time and trigger route adjustments or task reassignment to maintain service levels.
+Organizations that understand why your business needs route optimization can connect this insight loop to tangible cost savings and SLA improvements.

-This shift from insight to immediate intervention—is what defines next-generation supply chain optimization.
+This shift—from insight to immediate intervention—is what defines next-generation supply chain optimization.

 Four Core Capabilities of a Modern Logistics Analytics Platform